BioJulia/GFF3.jl/docs/src/man/gff3.md

 # GFF3

-## Description

 GFF3 is a text-based file format for representing genomic annotations.
 The major difference from BED is that GFF3 is more structured and can include sequences in the FASTA file format.

-I/O tools for GFF3 are provided from the `GenomicFeatures.GFF3` module, which exports following three types:
+The `GFF3` package supports I/O for GFF3 by providing the following three types:
 * Reader type: `GFF3.Reader`
 * Writer type: `GFF3.Writer`
 * Element type: `GFF3.Record`